Coloniality of knowledge

 In his 1585 Descripción de Tlaxcala, Diego Muñoz Camargo illustrated the book burning of pre-Columbian codices by Franciscan friars.

-Coloniality of knowledge is a concept that Peruvian sociologist Anibal Quijano developed and adapted to contemporary decolonial thinking.
+Coloniality of knowledge was developed and adapted to contemporary decolonial thinking by the Peruvian sociologist Anibal Quijano.
 The concept critiques what proponents call the Eurocentric system of knowledge, arguing the legacy of colonialism survives within the domains of knowledge.
 For decolonial scholars, the coloniality of knowledge is central to the functioning of the coloniality of power and is responsible for turning colonial subjects into victims of the coloniality of being, a term that refers to the lived experiences of colonized peoples.

 Origin and development

 Fregoso Bailón and De Lissovoy argue that Hatuey, a Taíno warrior from La Española (which contains Haiti and the Dominican Republic), was among the first to recognize "Western knowledge as a colonial discourse".
 Inspired by Hatuey, Antonio de Montesinos began his career as an educator in 1511, teaching Bartolomé de las Casas critical thinking.

 In the contemporary era, Frantz Fanon is considered an influential figure for his critique of the intellectual aspects of colonialism.
 According to Fanon, "colonialism is a psychic and epistemological process as much as a material one."
 Quijano built on this insight, advancing the critique of colonialism's intellectual dimensions.

 The concept of coloniality of knowledge comes from coloniality theories, (Note: Asabe W. Poloma; Katalin Szelényi: "The coloniality of knowledge, a concept derived from theories of coloniality, suggests that educational institutions represent the entanglement of coloniality, power, and the epistemic ego-politics of knowledge.") encompassing coloniality of power, coloniality of being, and coloniality of knowledge.
 (Note: Mamukwa, Lessem & Schieffer: "At the centre of coloniality are three important concepts: 'coloniality of power'; 'coloniality of knowledge'; and 'coloniality of being'."
 Steyn & Mpofu: "Coloniality stands on three pillars: coloniality of knowledge, coloniality of power and coloniality of being."
 Benyera et al: "Three elements make up global coloniality, namely the coloniality of power, coloniality of being and the coloniality of knowledge.")
 Peruvian sociologist Anibal Quijano introduced the concept of coloniality of knowledge in 1992, (Note: Paul Anthony Chambers: "The coloniality of knowledge thesis has some of its roots in a paper originally published in Spanish in 1992 by the Peruvian sociologist Aníbal Quijano, in which he coined the term 'coloniality of power'.") discussing global power systems, knowledge, racial hierarchy, and capitalism in Latin American history from the fourteenth century to the present.
 (Note: Karen Tucker: "As I have sought to understand the connections and disconnections amongst these different approaches to 'traditional knowledge', I have found it useful to think in terms of 'coloniality of knowledge'.
 The concept is most closely associated with Peruvian sociologist Aníbal Quijano, who developed it as part of a broader reflection on global structures of power, knowledge, racial hierarchization, and capitalism in the light of Latin American historical and cultural experiences from the fifteenth century to the present day.")
 Decolonial thinkers like Walter Mignolo, Enrique Dussel, and Santiago Castro-Gómez later expanded on the concept.